Don Bishop: Dallas Cowboys

 On September 6, 1960, the expansion Dallas Cowboys claimed him off waivers.
 Bishop was switched to cornerback and during the Cowboys' 1960 inaugural year, he became the franchise first starting right cornerback, registering 71 tackles, 13 passes defensed and 3 interceptions in a 12-game season, tying him with Tom Franckhauser for the team lead.

-In 1961, he began to stand out, finishing with 8 interceptions in a 14-game season, which trailed league leader Dick Lynch by one.
-Only Everson Walls (twice) and Mel Renfro (once), have had more interceptions in a season for the Cowboys.
-He also established a team record that still stands today, with five consecutive games with an interception.
-That year Bishop did not make the Pro Bowl, but was named to the 1961 Sporting News: First-team All-NFL.
+In 1961, he began to stand out, finishing with 8 interceptions in a 14-game season, including 6 in the first five contests.
+He trailed league leader Dick Lynch by one.
+Only Everson Walls (twice), Mel Renfro (once), Trevon Diggs (once), and DaRon Bland (once), have had more interceptions in a season for the Cowboys.
+He also established a team record that stood until 2021, with five consecutive games with an interception.
+Bishop did not make the Pro Bowl, but was named to the Sporting News first-team All-NFL team.

 In 1962, he had 6 interceptions and also scored his lone career touchdown, returning an interception 84 yards in a loss to the Los Angeles Rams.
 After missing the Pro Bowl the previous season, Bishop was one of the first Cowboys players ever to receive this honor.
-Other teammates that joined him in the Pro Bowl that season were: QB Eddie LeBaron; DT Bob Lilly; RB Don Perkins; and LB Jerry Tubbs.
+In the Pro Bowl, he recovered an Abe Woodson kickoff fumble, returning it 20 yards untouched for the final score in a 30–20 win.

 In 1963, he recorded 5 interceptions, making him the Cowboys leader in interceptions during their first four years of existence.
+He suffered a knee injury in the sixth game against the New York Giants.

-A knee injury forced him to have surgery before the 1964 season, which would limit him the rest of his career.
+The knee injury forced him to have surgery before the 1964 season, which would limit him the rest of his career.
 He started 7 games at right cornerback, while alternating with Warren Livingston.

-In 1965, he was a backup behind Livingston and retired at the end of the season.
+In 1965, he was a backup behind Livingston.
+He retired at the end of the 1966 season.

-Bishop played 8 seasons in the NFL, leaving as the Cowboys career interceptions leader.
-His 22 interceptions ranks eleventh on the current franchise career interceptions list.
-The Cowboys have had several great cornerbacks since then, but Bishop's contributions to the franchise must be remembered.
+Bishop played 9 seasons in the NFL, leaving as the Cowboys career interceptions leader.
+His 22 interceptions rank eleventh on the current franchise career interceptions list.
 Although he played on some of the Cowboys worst teams, he became one of their original defensive stars.